 You can also add your Chase card or Monzo card to Apple Pay, Samsung Pay and Google Pay.

-As mentioned, Chase customers can also earn 1% cashback on their spending (up to £15 per month), but there’s no cashback offer with Monzo.
+As mentioned, Chase customers can also earn 1% cashback on their spending (up to £15 per month).
+In theory, you could earn more cashback than that with Monzo, but it really depends on whatever cashback deals it is offering at any given time.

 Chase offers unlimited free ATM withdrawals in the UK, while Monzo lets you withdraw up to £400 for free every 30 days in either the UK or EEA (it’s a combined limit), then there’s a 3% charge.

 Winner: Chase.
-The bank edges it with its free UK ATM withdrawals, compared to Monzo’s free limit of £400 per month, plus its cashback offer.
+The bank edges it with its free UK ATM withdrawals, compared to Monzo’s free limit of £400 per month, plus its cashback offer is simpler.

 Round 3: Using the card abroad